fleekxyz/non-fungible-apps/contracts/README.md

 After updating the `.env` file, you can run:

 ```
-$ yarn deploy:mumbai
+$ yarn deploy:sepolia
 ```

 to deploy the contract on the testnet.
-Please note that your wallet needs to hold enough Mumbai MATIC for the deployment to be successful.
-To reach more in-depth information about how to deploy contract checkout [this guide](https://wiki.polygon.technology/docs/develop/alchemy).
+Please note that your wallet needs to hold enough Sepolia Ether for the deployment to be successful.
+To reach more in-depth information about how to deploy contract checkout [this guide](TODO: find url for faucuet/instructions for sep).

 ### **Deploy arguments**